Māori Land Court

 ii.
 To advise counsel as early as possible if they are unable to attend court.

-iv.
+iii.
 What they may expect by way of PPE and hygiene supplies in a hearing.

 c.
 Raising any deficiencies with cleaning, the availability of cleaning supplies or social distancing with a Service Manager